lemurivolta/godot-exports-validation/README.md

   [ValidateRange(Min = 0, MinInclusive = false)]
   private float speed;
   ```
 3. Remember to *call Validate*!
-Tipically, you want to do this on _Ready:
+Typically, you want to do this on _Ready:
   ```csharp
   public override void _Ready() {
     // extension method, it required "this."